ParasPuku/mern-user-data-management/ReactDoc.md

 Render phase -> Commit phase
 ```

-Render phase means React calculates what the UI should look like.
+Render phase means React calls component function and calculates what the UI should look like.

 Commit phase means React applies the required changes to the real DOM.